Christophe Gevers Wall Lamps

 Designer: Christophe Gevers (1928 – 2007) in 1971.

-Manufacturer: Light, Gillis Paul, Lighting Consultant and Design SPRL, Brussels, Belgium.
+Manufacturer: Light, Gillis Paul, Lighting Consultant and Design SPRL, Light S.A., Lemonnierlaan 94, Brussels, Belgium.

 Other versions: These lamps are the GE20 model.
 Today made in several colours: white, black, brass, silver and bronze with 2 E27 sockets, named Square 2G, model AX030.